booch/presentations/Alternatives_to_ActiveRecord/slides.md

 ???

 * ActiveRecord is **big**
+  * The size of AR is just a symptom of the SRP violation
+  * It tries to do too much in one place, conflating multiple concerns
 * kloc = 1000 lines of code
 * LOC stats are from Sean Griffin, [Ruby Rogues episode 222][rr-222]
 * Method stats are from a Rails 4.2 model w/ 1 field